Skip to content

 I was sitting in my apartment in Madrid, scrolling through nothing.

 Not looking for anything.
 Not reading anything.
-Just moving my thumb in that practiced little upward flick that has become the dominant gesture of our generation.
+Just moving my thumb in that practiced little upward flick.
 A headline about a war.
 A meme about a dog.
 An ad for protein powder.
 A friend’s vacation.
 Another war.
 Another dog.
 Another ad.

 Twenty-three minutes disappeared.
-I know because I checked Screen Time afterward, which is its own special kind of irony: using a screen to measure how much screen you wasted.
+I know because I checked Screen Time afterward, its own special kind of irony: using a screen to measure how much screen you wasted.

 What if an app only wanted two minutes of your day?